Lowe Island Fish Camp

 Marine Life You'll See

-Harbor Seals: We'll see these "labradors of the sea" lounging on rocks near the Manchester Seal Colony.
-They're curious creatures and will often pop their heads up to check us out.
-Pupping season is in May and June, so you might spot some adorable seal pups during those months.
+Harbor Seals: We'll see these guys lounging on the rocks near Manchester.
+They're curious and often pop their heads up to watch us watching them.
+Pups are born in May and June, so early summer is a great time to see the youngsters.

 Time to Book Your Spot